Am I eligible to vote?

 May I go to any polling place in Wake County?

 It is important that you go to your assigned polling place, because that is the only place where your name will be printed in the poll book.
 Going to your assigned polling place will also ensure that you receive a ballot containing the contests that match the jurisdictions of your residence address.

 Is it important that I update my address before Election Day if I have moved?

 Yes.
 If you have moved and do not update your address before the voter registration deadline, you will not be listed in the Poll Book at your new polling place.
 It is a violation of the law to vote at your old polling place if your move date is greater than 30 days before Election Day.

 If you plan to vote on Election Day,

 It is important to complete and submit a voter registration application

 If you plan to vote at an early voting location, you may update your address and vote at the same time.

 How may I vote if I am physically unable to enter the polling place?

 Curbside voting is offered at all Wake County polling places.
 To be eligible for curbside voting, you must be unable to enter the polling place due to age or physical disability.
 Look for the parking spaces near the polling place entrance labeled "Curbside Voting."
-Poll workers monitor the parking area throughout the day and will walk over to your car when you park in one of the designated spaces.
+Poll workers monitor the parking area throughout the day and will walk to your car when you park in one of the designated spaces.